Tackling Rheumatoid Arthritis Sleep Problems

 Okay, a bonus: my personal tips.
 No footnotes – just what works for me:

-- A combination latex-rubber bed with a thick feather bed on top.
+- A combination latex-rubber mattress with a thick feather bed on top.
 Very lightweight feather comforter and duvet which are easier on my fragile fingers.

 - A bath with menthol-infused salts.